solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 It is also possible to assign Entra groups to Azure Database for PostgreSQL roles and permissions.
 You may find it easier to create a group and then add the MSI to the group.
 After assigning to a group, you would then assign the permissions to the group rather than the individual identities.

-When working with MSI, be sure you follow the steps for Azure Database for Flexible Server and not the Azure Database for Single Server.
+When working with MSI, be sure you follow the steps for Azure Database for Flexible Server and not steps that might be related to other instance types.
 It can be confusing when browsing articles on the internet or even the Microsoft Docs pages.

 Reference [06-04-FunctionApp-MSI] developer lab for examples on how to do this.
 You can also reference [Connect with Managed Identity to Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-connect-with-managed-identity) and [Manage Microsoft Entra roles in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-manage-azure-ad-users).